syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 Now make sure to retart the operator in your `Run Shell` tab using `ctrl+c` to cancel the previous run and `make run` to restart it.

-With the new version of your code running, you can test your change by adding a new Website resource and promptly deleting it from your `K8s Shell` tab:
+With the new version of your code running, test your change by adding a new Website resource and promptly deleting it from your `K8s Shell` tab:

 ```
 kubectl apply --filename ./config/samples/kubecon_v1beta1_website-with-image-tag.yaml